-Stomach sleepers usually require a mattress that does not allow excessive sinkage around their midsection, where many individuals carry more weight.
+Stomach sleepers usually require a mattress that does not allow for excessive sinkage around their midsection, where many individuals carry more weight.
 If the sleeper’s midsection dips too deeply into the mattress, it may put more strain on their spine, leading to aches and pains.

-The Wave Hybrid’s transition layer uses gel pods to reinforce the middle of the mattress, reducing how far a stomach sleeper’s midsection can sink in.
+The Wave Hybrid’s second zoned layer uses gel pods to reinforce the middle of the mattress, reducing how far a stomach sleeper’s midsection can sink in.
 While this targeted support may make the Wave Hybrid better suited to stomach sleeping than some hybrid mattresses, the medium feel and thick comfort layers could be a drawback for some individuals.

 |Under 130 lbs.||130-200 lbs.||Above 200 lbs.|

-Reviewers who like the Wave frequently note that the mattress helps relieve their pain and pressure points.
-Customers who were less enthused about the Wave often say the mattress is too soft, too firm, and/or prone to sinkage.
+Reviewers who like the Wave Hybrid frequently note that the mattress helps relieve their pain and pressure points.
+Customers who were less enthused about the Wave Hybrid often say the mattress is too soft, too firm, and/or prone to sinkage.
 Some customers report experiencing aches and pains when sleeping on the mattress.

 In addition to selling mattresses within the United States and Canada, Casper also sells mattresses to Austria, Germany, Switzerland, and the United Kingdom.